marirs/pigeon/docs/ARCHITECTURE.md

 `ACTIVE` is the only state allowed to receive production mail.

 Outbound may have a separate enable flag because a domain can be valid for inbound forwarding but intentionally disabled for sending.

+### 5.1 Startup gating

+Onboarding is strict: a domain reaches `ACTIVE` only by passing every required DNS check, with no manual override.

+That strictness belongs on the domain lifecycle, not on process startup.
+Two classes of failure are treated differently:

+**Local and unambiguous — abort startup.**

+- unreadable database
+- failed migration
+- unwritable or unusable spool
+- invalid TLS configuration for a required listener
+- missing DKIM private key for a signing domain
+- listener that will not bind

+These are misconfiguration.
+Running half-configured is worse than not running.

+**Remote DNS state — gate the domain, keep serving.**

+A domain whose records regress moves to `ERROR` and stops accepting its own mail.
+The daemon still starts and every other domain is unaffected.

+The failure mode this avoids is specific and severe: if DNS validation gated process startup, a transient resolver outage would take down mail for *every* domain on the host simultaneously, and it would happen at the least convenient moment.
+One misconfigured domain out of forty must never be a total outage.

+This is consistent with `SECURITY.md`: temporary external DNS issues degrade checks rather than destroy runtime state.

 ## 6. Outbound delivery modes